kongo2002/blog/projects.markdown

 ## Own projects

-- [SharpXml][13] - a fast, dependency-free .NET XML serializer written in [F#][21]
+- [SharpXml][13] - a fast, dependency-free .NET XML serializer written in
+- [nyx][24] - lean linux process monitoring that watches and controls your applications while keeping those in a healthy condition (written in C) [F#][21]
 - [minfo][22] - [MongoDB][23] log file analyzer that can handle huge log files
   written in [Haskell][19]